demisto/content/Packs/Claroty/README.md

 ## Cortex XSIAM SIEM Content

-This pack also includes Cortex XSIAM SIEM content, which is supported directly by *Palo Alto Networks*.
+This pack includes Cortex XSIAM SIEM content, which is supported directly by *Palo Alto Networks*.

 The SIEM content contains parsing and modeling rules for ingesting and mapping events and alerts that are sent from Claroty CTD to Cortex XSIAM.